 By Wendy Weisbrot

-Wendy Weisbrot is Chair of the Holocaust Education Resource Organization (HERO) and is a passionate Zionist.
+Wendy Weisbrot is Chair of the Holocaust Resource Center of Buffalo.